pedestal/pedestal-docs/README.md

 ## About this repository

-At present, files under the [documentation](documentation) directory are sourced for inclusion in the <pedestal.io> website deployment, living under the banner of <pedestal.io/documentation>.
+At present, files under the [documentation](documentation) directory are deployed as [pedestal.io/documentation](http://pedestal.io/documentation).

 In the future, we will provide tools to generate properly styled HTML yourself.
 Due to abundant interest, however, we've opted to release these files while they're still a little raw.

 ## Contributing

 Contributions and suggestions for improvement are welcome in the form of Pull Requests and Issues.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution guidelines.

 ## Find out more